barisesen/notweet/README.md

 # notweet

-## Follow your tweet in notification !
+## Follow your tweet in desktop notification !

 ```
 // Install